-L Provide the number of students in the 2015 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2014 and June 30, 2015.
-Exclude students who transferred into your institution Number and percent of students in class (defined in H4 4 above) borrowin g from federal.
-1397 non-federal, and any loan sources, and the average (o 5 Number in the class (defined in H4 above) who borrowed Percent of the class (defined above) who borrowed (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed, of those in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-1,007 72.00% \$26,123 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+1,474 90.54% \$27,088 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-975 70.00% \$24,232 c) Institutional loan programs.
-0 0.00% \$0 d) State Ioan programs.
-58 4.00% \$20,424 e) Private alternative loans made by a bank or lender.
-81 6.00% \$18,434

-Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and dollar amounts for the same academic year checked in item H1.)
+1,469 90.23% \$24,604 c) Institutional loan programs.
+0 0.00% \$0 d) State loan programs.
+3 0.18% \$6,333 e) Private student loans made by a bank or lender.
+138 8.48% \$23,945 dollar amounts for the same academic year checked in item H1.)